 - mementos is not to be confused with memento, which does something completely different.

-- Mementos was originally derived from an ActiveState recipe by Valentino Volonghi.
-While the current implementation quite different and the scope much broader, the availability of that recipe was what enabled this module and the growing list of modules that depend on mementos.
+- mementos was originally derived from an ActiveState recipe by Valentino Volonghi.
+While the current implementation quite different and the scope much broader, the availability of that recipe was what enabled this module and the growing list of modules that depend on it.
 This is what open source evolution is all about.
 Thank you, Valentino!

 - It is safe to memoize multiple classes at the same time.
 They will all be stored in the same cache, but their class is a part of the cache key, so the values are distinct.

 - This implementation is not thread-safe, in and of itself.
 If you're in a multi-threaded environment, consider wrapping object instantiation in a lock.

 - Automated multi-version testing managed with pytest and tox.
 Successfully packaged for, and tested against, all late-model versions of Python (2.6, 2.7, 3.2, 3.3, and 3.4), plus PyPy 2.4 (based on Python 2.7.8).